-11 Life Hacks for the Lazy-Smart College Student
+11 Life and Finance Hacks for the Lazy-Smart College Student

-Just like the saying goes: work smarter, not harder.
-Read on for 11 tips on maximizing your time (and everything else) in college.
+As the popular saying goes: Work smarter, not harder.
+Here are 11 tips on maximizing your time, your wallet, and just about everything else in college.

 1. Use your student discounts

 You’d be surprised to know how many student discounts you can get with your college ID.
-When moving to a university town, it’s common to find discounts on everything from movie tickets to transportation—even groceries.
-Find the discount days in your city and keep your student ID on you at all times to make use of the best discounts!
-Also keep a look out for online discount codes and Groupons when you're back-to-school shopping at stores like Bed Bath & Beyond and JCPenney.
+When moving to a university town, it’s common to find discounts on everything from movie tickets to transportation to even groceries.
+Find the discount days in your city and keep your student ID on you at all times to make use of the best opportunities!
+Also keep a look out for online discount codes and Groupons when you're back-to-school shopping.
 There is always money to be saved!
-And speaking of money...make sure you know all the ins and outs before you apply for financial aid.
-You can increase your chance of qualifying if you don’t miss deadlines or make mistakes in your application.

 Related: How to Save Money on College Textbooks